Electric (The Cult album): Production

 After the breakthrough success of their second album, Love, the Cult began working on a follow-up with producer Steve Brown.
 In the summer of 1986, they recorded twelve tracks at the Manor Studio in Oxfordshire.
 These recordings, which came to be known as the Manor Sessions, were to make up a new album, tentatively entitled Peace.
-However upon completion of the recording sessions, the band decided that they were unhappy with the sound, and began to look for a new producer.
+According to singer Ian Astbury, the band was dissatisfied with the results of the sessions, stating, "We were in a residential studio in Oxfordshire, packed with booze, unsupervised.
+It was probably the same for the Stone Roses making The Second Coming.
+We spent a quarter of a million pounds making an album that sounded like soup."